Top Destinations For Wine And History Lovers

 9. Parras Valley, Mexico

 Nestled in the Mexican state of Coahuila, underneath Texas, sits the oldest winemaking region in the New World, Parras Valley.
 If you’ve never heard of this region, you’re not alone.
 Few oenophiles and Mexicans know about the Parras Valley, but the sprawling wineries, historical architecture, and ancient trees make this region a gorgeous destination for wine and history lovers alike.
-Although this region doesn’t produce a lot of wine, it has a long history and exports to 27 countries — Parras Valley has withstood the test of time.
-You’ll enjoy blends and Cabernet Sauvignon, Shiraz, Merlot, and Tempranillo in this high altitude, low humidity valley in Coahuila, Mexico.
-Many of the grapes are also turned into brandy.
+Although this region doesn’t produce a lot of wine, it has a long history and exports to 27 countries.
+You’ll enjoy Cabernet Sauvignon, Shiraz, Merlot, and Tempranillo in this high altitude, low humidity valley in Coahuila, Mexico.

 When the Spanish began colonizing Mexico, they tried to plant vineyards.
 In fact, legend says that Hernan Cortez, the governor of New Spain, ordered that for every 100 native employees, one thousand grapevines should be planted.